MLHale/CYBR8950/projects/milestone2.md

-# CYBR4580/8950 Project Milestone 2: Non-trival Deliverable Increment and Research Paper Outline
+# CYBR4580/8950 Project Milestone 2: Prototype and Research Paper Outline
-**Total 420 points**

-## Due Date
-March 19th by class time

-**Submit a GitHub repo link to canvas**
-**Add Dr. Hale as a collaborator on your GitHub Repo**
+**Submit on canvas, make sure to include a link to your github repo** **Add Dr. Hale as a collaborator on your GitHub Repo**

 ## Overview